yshavit/effesvm_j/notes/bytecode.md

 ### goif _N_ @condition

-Pops the topmost element, which must be an EffesRef whose type is True or False.
+Pops the topmost element, which must be a True or False.
 Iff the type is True, behaves as the `goto` opcode.

 ### gofi _N_ @condition

 Pops the topmost element, which must be a True or False.
 Iff the type is False, behaves as the `goto` opcode

+"Go if not"

 ### rtrn